Steve Jobs Theater

 The Steve Jobs Theater is an underground auditorium complex located at Apple Park in Cupertino, California.
 It is named after the co-founder and former CEO of Apple, Steve Jobs, and is situated atop a hill at one of the highest points in Apple Park.
 The auditorium is intended for Apple product launches and press meets and can seat 1,000 people.

 Architecture

-The theater includes a 42-foot (13 m) high glass elevator that rotates 171 degrees from the bottom floor to the upper lobby level.
+The theater includes a glass elevator that is 42 feet (13 m) high that rotates 171 degrees from the bottom floor to the upper lobby level.
 The elevator is made from chemically tempered glass and is considered to be the tallest free-standing, glass elevator in the world.
 There is only a single door due to its ability to rotate.

 The lobby has a lens-shaped roof composed of 44 identical carbon-fiber radial panels, weighing in total 80.7 tons (73.2 metric tons), that sits on a 22ft (6.6 m) tall and 135ft (41.1m) diameter glass cylinder.
 There are no support columns in place.
 All of the wires and pipes, such as electric conduits and sprinkler pipes, are positioned within the silicone joints between the curved glass panels.